konradmielczarek/simple-formik-form-practice/README.md

 1. Clone/download the repo.
 2. Install node modules with `npm install`.
-3. Run json-server with `npm run json:server` in the project directory.
+3. Run json-server with `npm run json-server` in the project directory.
 4. Run the app with `npm start`.

 ## Available Scripts